• Skip to primary navigation

 • flavourless oil such as sunflower oil or vegetable oil

-• ½ cup powdered icing sugar
+• ½ cup powdered sugar or icing sugar

 • 2 tablespoon cornflour or cornstarch